urmilparikh95/Slack-App/README.md

 ## 4. Selenium Testing:
+   To support testing of your bot, we will use Selenium to verify that the bot is returning the correct response based on a input message.

 ## 5. Task Tracking:

    The progress of each week (iteration), describing the tasks completed for the slack bot, can be found at [Worksheet.md](https://github.ncsu.edu/uparikh/CSC-510-Bot-Controller/blob/master/Worksheet.md)

+## 6. Screencast: